 Vehicle Age

 Most Daihatsus in Australia are older vehicles.
-Some insurers may decline comprehensive cover for very old vehicles, making third party the main option.
+Some insurers may not offer comprehensive cover for very old vehicles, making third party the main option.

 Tips to Save on Daihatsu Insurance in Australia